 - Ads must not contain content that is inappropriate, offensive, or controversial.
 This includes ads for adult products or services, firearms, tobacco products, and political or religious content.

-Of course, Facebook gets to ultimately determine whether your ads are appropriate or not… which can be a bit problematic in its ambiguity.
+Of course, Facebook ultimately determines whether your ads are appropriate, which can be a bit problematic in its ambiguity.

 Facebook Ads Are Interruption Marketing

 Facebook Ads is interruption marketing.
 People are in the middle of doing something else when your ad pops up and interrupts them.
 So there’s a high chance that they will ignore it.
 That’s just the nature of interruption marketing.

 Google Ads is another powerful advertising platform for real estate investors.
 One of the best parts about Google advertising is that it’s not the same type of interruption marketing as Facebook Ads — because of the nature of the platform, people are searching for whatever your ad is promoting… so long as your keyword targeting is laser-focused.